 In 2010, the government implemented the Development of the Cultural and Creative Industries Act and strengthen investment and incentive regulations of the National Development Fund, aiming at supporting the development and growth of the domestic cultural and creative industries, and boosting the demand for art and culture consumption.
+In addition, legislative amendments in 2023, such as the "Regulations Governing Tax Credits for Investing in National Strategic Cultural and Creative Industries by Companies or Limited Partnerships" and the "Regulations Governing Deduction Measures for Income Tax from Investments in National Strategic Cultural and Creative Industries," effectively enhance opportunities to inject funds into the cultural content industry.
 In 2014, the Financial Supervisory Commission initiated the financial support, hoping that by increasing the loans to the cultural and creative industries with the help of financial institutions, capital can be injected into the market.
 At the same time, the Go Incubation Board was established to provide firms with more opportunities for raising funds.
 More crowdfunding platforms become available so that projects with small scale but full of creativity are able to receive funds and cultural creativity can be realized.
 The Financial Supervisory Commission (FSC) has amended the 2022 Sustainable Development Best Practice Principles for TWSE/TPEX Listed Companies for the purpose of encouraging businesses to support cultural and artistic activities, and promote cultural sustainable development.
 Article 27-1 of the Principles states that "TWSE/TPEX listed companies are advised to, through endowments, investments, procurement, strategic collaborations, enterprise voluntary technical services or other support model, continue to dedicate resources for cultural and artistic activities or cultural creativity industry to promote culture development."